curtjh/xslide/README.md

 ```

 here is an example with some config options set.
-This config will produce a slideshow with no navbar or thum images.
+This minimal config will produce a slideshow with no navbar or thum images or close icon.
-Only a close icon.
-Arrow keys will advance slides and escape will close the whole show along with clicking away from image.
+Arrow keyboard keys will advance slides and escape will close the whole show along with clicking away from image.

 ```